The N2WS management console is accessed via a web browser over HTTPS.

 Click Configure System to finalize the configuration.
 The configuration will take between 30 seconds and 3 minutes for new volumes, and usually less for attaching existing volumes.
 After the configuration is complete, a successful configuration notification page opens.

 Click the here link.
-After a few seconds, you are redirected to the login screen of the CPM application.
+After a few seconds, you are redirected to the login screen of the N2WS application.
 If you are not redirected, refresh the browser manually.
-If you are still not redirected, reboot the CPM server via AWS Management Console or another management tool, and it will come back up configured and running.
+If you are still not redirected, reboot the N2WS server via AWS Management Console or another management tool, and it will come back up configured and running.

 Most inputs you have in the configuration steps are validated when you click Next.
 You will get an informative message indicating what went wrong.

 A less obvious problem you may encounter is if you reach the third step and get the existing volume select box with only one value in it: No Volumes found.
 This can arise for two reasons: